collinsmunyendo/collinsmunyendo.github.io/personal.md

 2. Barbados
 3. Argentina

-""You miss 100% of the shots you don't take" - Wayne Gretzky" - Michael Scott
+"You miss 100% of the shots you don't take" - Wayne Gretzky